The Life-Changing Magic Of Tidying Up: The Japanese Art Of Decluttering And Organizing by Marie Kondo is a self-help book published in 2010.

 Why Can’t I Keep My House In Order?

-- We’re not trained as part of our upbringing (unlike cooking, etc)
+- Tidying is self-taught; it’s not typically part of our upbringing

 - Put your house in order all at once

-- Rebound occurs when people believe they’ve tidied thoroughly but really only sorted & stored halfway
+- Rebound occurs when you think you tidied but really only sorted halfway

 - Deciding whether or not to dispose of something